nothosoo/nothosoo/README.md

-- 👋 Hi, I’m @nothosoo
+- 👋 Hi, I’m Hosoo
-- 👀 I’m interested in ...
+- 👀 I’m interested in Korean food, science, history, and politics.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Svelte & Node.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Javascript libraries.
-- 📫 How to reach me ...
+- 📫 Reach to me at hosoo.xoc@gmail.com

 <!---
 nothosoo/nothosoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.